ekim1919/SimpleUDPFlooder/README.md

 ```
 Usage: sup <Destination IP> <Destination UDP port> <Number of packets to create>
 ```
-Root priviledes are required to open a raw socket.
+Root priviledges are required to open a raw socket.